-Even though diamonds are one of the most prized possessions on Earth, there are actually a number of different gemstones that are rarer to find than diamonds.
+Even though diamonds are one of the most prized possessions on Earth, with yellow diamonds and red diamonds being highly sought after, there are actually a number of different gemstones that are rarer to find than diamonds.
 Some of the rarest gemstones you can find include:

 - Red Beryl

-With gemstones being the focal point of so many great pieces of jewellery, it is understandable why so many people are interested in buying them.
+With gemstones being the focal point of so many great pieces of jewellery and important items such as an engagement ring, it is understandable why so many people are interested in buying them.
 However, it helps to know what you are doing and looking for when you shop for gemstones.

 When you are looking to buy a gemstone, you will find it much easier to buy a natural gemstone when it is a colour you are shopping for and not a particular type of stone.
 In this case, gemstones such as peridot, alexandrite or moonstone, which are not treated, are the better option to look for.

 When buying gemstones, like any other major purchase, it pays to do your research in advance and to look around at various shops or outlets before making a purchase.
-If you are more interested in the look and design of a jewellery piece as opposed to the veracity of it, you may be better off buying a synthetic gemstone.
-Modern synthetic gemstones, created in laboratories look just as good (sometimes with fewer blemishes) as the traditional pieces.
+If you are more interested in the look and design of a jewellery piece as opposed to its veracity of it, you may be better off buying a synthetic gemstone or items with semi-precious stones.
+Lab-created gemstones or Modern synthetic gemstones look just as good (sometimes with fewer blemishes) as traditional pieces.

 Drilling, Cutting, Polishing and Carving Gemstones